 Summer Weekend Meals for Kids

-Launching Summer 2020!
-Children should not have to worry about when and where their next meal will come from when school ends for the summer.
+We believe children should not have to worry about when and where their next meal will come from when school ends for the summer.

 Edible Prairie Veggie Baskets

 Our multi-farm community supported agriculture (CSA) basket program provides carefully curated fresh and local produce to customers each week during Wyoming’s growing season.
 We use a pay-what-you-can pricing model to fit different budget needs.

 By signing up for an Edible Prairie Basket you are directly supporting our nonprofit work and our local network of farmers and ranchers.

 Want to help us get more fresh and local food into the hands of our local residents?
 Consider signing up for a basket as a Friends of the Prairie supporter!
 Friends members not only support local farmers and ranchers, but also help us provide local veggie baskets and essential kitchen utensils to local families on SNAP and WIC.
 Sign up as a Friend of the Prairie and make your impact go twice as far!

 SOLD OUT – signup for our waiting 2020 Veggie Basket waiting list.

 Our Spring Greens Basket runs for 4 weeks during the month of May and will include lettuce (different varieties), spinach, kale (different varieties), Swiss chard, rainbow chard, microgreens (different varieties), Asian greens, green onions, herbs (different varieties), garlic scapes, and beet greens!

 Summer Baskets run for 10 weeks July through September and are filled with garden favorites like squash, carrots, tomatoes, lettuce, and potatoes, just to name a few!
 Throughout the summer baskets may also include locally-raised meat, eggs, and honey.